 Instant kiwi – 1993

 Instant Kiwi is a form of “Scratch-to-win” game of chance run by the Lotteries commission.
 During the 1990s their ads were based on the “can do” attitude theme.
-For me it was a toss up between the ad shown below and another of their ads depicting the catching of a trout by means of a Bungee jump.
+For me it was a toss up between the ad shown below and another of their ads depicting the shooting of CDs.